Ford Torino: 1973

-The most obvious change for the 1973 model saw was a new front fascia, required to meet new federal regulations.
+The most obvious change for the 1973 model was a new front fascia, required to meet new federal regulations.
 The new regulation mandated that all cars manufactured after September 1, 1972, must be able to take a 5 mi/h strike to the front without damaging safety related components such as headlamps and the fuel system.
 For 1973 only, rear bumpers had a 2.5 mi/h requirement.
 The Torino's front end featured totally new sheetmetal from the firewall forward, with a blunt, more squared-off fascia replacing the previous year's pointed prow.
 The new large square 5 mi/h energy absorbing bumper replaced the almost body-fitting chrome bumper used on the front of the 1972 Torino.
 The new larger bumpers caused all Torino models to increase in length by at least 1 in, and weight also increased by at least 100 lb for all models.
 Rear bumpers and taillights were unchanged from 1972.